-Deaf children must not be left behind during this crisis
+Deaf children must not be left behind during this Covid

-These are challenging times for everyone, but now more than ever, UK governments and others making decisions, need to hear from families about the challenges they’re facing.
+These are challenging times for everyone, but now more than ever, UK governments and others making decisions, need to hear from families about the challenges they’re facing with Covid.
 That’s why we’re asking deaf children, young people and families what they need, regularly.

 Families have told us that they are concerned about;